catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 along with the resolved value of `$item` and the names and values of the options previously passed to `:noun`: `case` and `count`.

+> TODO: more use cases:
+> * Staś wrote: "I recall a use-case at Mozilla in which we wanted to pre-define
+> some formatting options on message arguments — at the callsite, the developer
+> would pass them wrapped in an equivalent of the Preformatted value
+> - I think we could keep _formattable value_ and _preformatted value_ different,
+> since _formattable value_ is supposed to be completely implementation-specific,
+> Instead, any common formatting options that might appear on both inputs and outputs
+> should be in the _annotated formattable values_
+> (as "extra implementation-specific fields").
+> However, it might be helpful to see a use case.

+> TODO: A use case that shows why _formatted values_ and _formatted parts_ should
+> be considered different (if they are different)?

 ## Requirements

 - Define the structure passed in as an argument to a custom formatting function.